SharzyL/flakae/README.md

 # Flakae

-Aiming to provide best practices for developing with Nix.
+A set of project templates for Nix-powered development.
+Aiming to align with latest best practices in an opinionated way.

-This project includes a collection of minimum `flake.nix` templates for projects of different languages.
+This project includes a collection of `flake.nix` templates for projects of different languages.
 Each playground provides

 - `nix develop` for development environment.
 - `nix build` for production build and packaging.
-- `nix fmt` for code formatting
+- `nix fmt` for code formatting.

 Recommended to be used with [direnv](https://github.com/direnv/direnv/) and [nix-direnv](https://github.com/nix-community/nix-direnv/).